Gleethos/neureka/src/README.md

 instead of plain old unit tests.
 Read more about it [here](https://spockframework.org/) or visit the test suite of this project to see Neureka in action.
-(Also, there is a plugin for IntelliJ which does some nice syntax highlighting!)